This article serves as an overview of the many excellent fishing spots in Chelan and Douglas counties.

 Blackbird Island Pond

-Under a half an acre in size and geared for younger anglers and those who need easier access, this smaller pond is open for fishing late spring into fall.
+Under half an acre in size and geared for younger anglers and those who need easier access, this smaller pond is open for fishing from late spring into fall.

 Also known as Enchantment Park Pond, Blackbird Island Pond is located on the Blackbird Island complex in Leavenworth.